 The role of fat bodies in bee health

 All insects have fat bodies—tissues that contain lipids, glycogen, triglycerides, and some protein.
-Fat bodies store energy when food is plentiful and release energy according to the demands of the insect.
-The energy stored within these tissues is especially important during larval growth and other periods when feeding is restricted, such as during the winter months.
+Fat bodies store energy when food is plentiful and release energy when the bee needs it.
+The energy stored within these tissues is especially important during larval growth.
+It is also important during other periods when feeding is restricted, such as during the winter months.

 The metabolic action of fat bodies is often compared to the vertebrate liver because they store nutrients and synthesize proteins, lipids, and carbohydrates that circulate throughout the body.
 In another similarity to the liver, fat bodies detoxify nitrogenous waste products which they extract from the hemolymph (blood-like substance) of the insect.

 Summer bees have few fat bodies